Updated: Apr 25

 Resolving the Mystery of the Source of God’s Power and Why It Matters

 Understanding the source of God’s power will allow us to realize the magnificence of the infinite creative force.
-Setting faith aside, coming to terms with this mystery will empower us because, while creation out of nothingness is fundamentally counterintuitive, it is validated by our conscious sense of first-person awareness that "I am."
+Setting faith aside, coming to terms with this transcendent mystery will empower us because, while creation out of nothingness is fundamentally counterintuitive, it is validated by our conscious sense of first-person awareness that "I am."

 If we say that Creation comes from God itself, we are using a god-of-the-gaps argument, which doesn’t advance our understanding of the force that gives us ever-lasting life.
-One the other hand, if we recognize that Creation is from the condition of infinity, then we’ve added yet another dimension of understanding to the divine force that we call God.
+On the other hand, if we recognize that Creation is from the condition of infinity, then we’ve added yet another dimension of understanding to the divine force that we call God.

 Resolving the divine mystery will leave us in awe of the creative power.
 We will be awed by the utter magnificence of this power.
 We will be aware that the love and beauty that resides in our core self are faint reflections of the force/power, a power that wants us to realize our connection to its condition of infinity.
 This was revealed to me at age ten.

 Using Reason to Make the Case about the Condition of Infinity